behnazkhoshnood/tadig-restaurant/README.md

 ## **Description**

 [View the live project here.](https://behnazkhoshnood.github.io/tadig-restaurant/) This website is made for restaurants.
-We named our restaurant "Tadig restaurant" which is a made up persian restaurant.
+We named our restaurant "Tadig restaurant" which is a made-up Persian restaurant.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential customers.
+It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential customers.

 ![Image of Yaktocat](/images/Home-page.png)